neuro-inc/neuro-flow/reference/batch-workflow-syntax.md

 The Docker _context_ used to build an image.
 Can be either local path (e.g. ${{ flow.workspace / 'some/dir' }}) or a remote volume spec (e.g. storage:subdir/${{ inputs.path_on_storage }}).
 If it's a local path, it cannot use anything that's not available at the beginning of a bake (for example, action inputs).
 If it's a remote path, usage of dynamic values is allowed.
-Local context should be automatically uploaded to storage during the "local actions" step of the bake.
+Local context will be automatically uploaded to storage during the "local actions" step of the bake.

 **Example:**